zechengz/sim/README.md

 ## How to Self-Host

+### Step 1: Fork the Repository

-Fork this repository by clicking the "Fork" button at the top right of this page.
+**Important:** Start by forking this repository by clicking the "Fork" button at the top right of this page.
+This creates your own copy of the repository under your GitHub account.

 > **Note:** Ensure you have VS Code or another editor, git, npm, and Docker (if you're not setting up manually) installed on your system.